Witten's perturbation on strata with general adapted metrics: Abstract

 \section{Abstract}

 Let $M$ be a stratum of a compact stratified space $A$.
 It is equipped with a general adapted metric $g$, which is slightly more general than the adapted metrics of Nagase and Brasselet-Hector-Saralegi.
 In particular, $g$ has a general type, which is an extension of the type of an adapted metric.
 A restriction on this general type is assumed, and then $g$ is called good.
-We consider the maximum/minimun ideal boundary condition, $d_{\text{\rm max/min}}$, of the compactly supported de~Rham complex on $M$, in the sense of Br\"uning-Lesch, defining the cohomology $H^*_{\text{\rm max/min}}(M)$, and with corresponding Laplacian $\Delta_{\text{\rm max/min}}$.
+We consider the maximum/minimum ideal boundary condition, $d_{\text{\rm max/min}}$, of the compactly supported de~Rham complex on $M$, in the sense of Br\"uning-Lesch.
+Let $H^*_{\text{\rm max/min}}(M)$ and $\Delta_{\text{\rm max/min}}$ denote the cohomology and Laplacian of $d_{\text{\rm max/min}}$.
 The first main theorem states that $\Delta_{\text{\rm max/min}}$ has a discrete spectrum satisfying a weak form of the Weyl's asymptotic formula.
 The second main theorem is a version of Morse inequalities using $H_{\text{\rm max/min}}^*(M)$ and what we call rel-Morse functions.
-The proofs of both theorems involve a version for $d_{\text{\rm max/min}}$ of the Witten's perturbation of the de~Rham complex, as well as certain perturbation of the Dunkl harmonic oscillator previously studied by the authors using classical perturbation theory.
-The condition on $g$ to be good is general enough in the following sense: using intersection homology when $A$ is a stratified pseudomanifold, for any perversity $\bar p\le\bar m$, there is an associated good adapted metric on $M$ satisfying the Nagase isomorphism $H^r_{\text{\rm max}}(M)\cong I^{\bar p}H_r(A)^*$ ($r\in\N$).
-If $M$ is oriented and $\bar p\ge\bar n$, we also get $H^r_{\text{\rm min}}(M)\cong I^{\bar p}H_r(A)$.
-Thus our version of the Morse inequalities can be described in terms of $I^{\bar p}H_*(A)$.
+An ingredient of the proofs of both theorems is a version for $d_{\text{\rm max/min}}$ of the Witten's perturbation of the de~Rham complex.
+Another ingredient is certain perturbation of the Dunkl harmonic oscillator previously studied by the authors using classical perturbation theory.